- This event has passed.

 December 8, 2021 @ 1:00 pm - 2:15 pm

 Congress is currently engaged in a bipartisan effort to enact the first major antitrust legislation in 45 years.
 A package of six reform proposals, based on the House Judiciary Antitrust Subcommittee’s 2020 report on its “Investigation into Competition in Digital Markets,” were approved by the full Judiciary Committee this past June.
 Companion bills have also been introduced in the Senate.
 These bills, which cover a wide range of activities, are all specifically targeted at the leading tech companies.

-The panelists will discuss the costs and benefits of these proposals and whether they represent good policy or counterproductive measures.
+The panelists discussed the costs and benefits of these proposals and whether they represent good policy or counterproductive measures.

-- Judith Chevalier, Professor of Finance and Business at the Yale School of Organization and Management
+- Judith Chevalier, Professor of Finance and Business, Yale School of Organization and Management

-- Maureen Ohlhausen, partner and co-chair of the antitrust and competition law practice at Baker Botts and former Acting Chair, Federal Trade Commission
+- Maureen Ohlhausen, Partner and Co-chair, Antitrust and Competition Law Practice, Baker Botts and former Acting Chair, Federal Trade Commission

-- Carl Shapiro, Professor at the Haas School of Business and the Department of Economics UC Berkeley and former Deputy Assistant Attorney General for Economics at the Antitrust Division
+- Carl Shapiro, Professor, Haas School of Business and the Department of Economics, UC Berkeley, and former Deputy Assistant Attorney General for Economics, Antitrust Division

-- Lawrence White, Professor of Economics at the NYU Stern School of Business and former Chief Economist at the Antitrust Division
+- Lawrence White, Professor of Economics, NYU Stern School of Business and former Chief Economist, Antitrust Division

-- Joshua Wright, Professor and Executive Director of the Global Antitrust Institute at the Antonin Scalia Law School at George Mason and former commissioner at the FTC
+- Joshua Wright, Professor and Executive Director, Global Antitrust Institute, Antonin Scalia Law School at George Mason, and former Commissioner, Federal Trade Commissioner

 - Thomas Lenard (moderator), President Emeritus and Senior Fellow, Technology Policy Institute